Learning Visual-Audio Representations for Voice-Controlled Robots: Simulation experiments

+From Table~\ref{tab:iTHOR_test}, the success rate for ``ASR+NLU+RSI'' baseline is lower than both the RSI and our method, due to intermediate errors, as mentioned in Sec.~\ref{sec:relatedA}.
+This result justifies the usage of end-to-end SLU in RSI and our work.
 The success rate for ``No current sound'' ablation is only $9.5\%$ lower than our method, but the label usage of this ablation is significantly lower than all other models.
-The result indicates that our method works reasonably well without the current sound signals that can be hard to obtain in the real world and providing current sound signals further increases the performance.
+The result indicates that current sound signals benefit the performance.
+However, our method works reasonably well without the current sound signals.